GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 ### Tooltip (title)

-The tooltip, or title, is displayed when the user hovers the mouse of the extension's icon in the toolbar.
-It is also included in the accessible text spoken by screenreaders when the button is focused.
+The tooltip, or title, appears when the user hovers the mouse of the extension's icon in the toolbar.
+It is also included in the accessible text spoken by screenreaders when the button gets focus.

 The default tooltip is set from the `default_title` field in the `action` `manifest.json` file.
-It can also be set programmatically with the `action.setTitle()` method.
+You can also set it programmatically with the `action.setTitle()` method.

 ### Badge